 The preface to the auction catalogue contained a visionary statement: “I have decided to make an attempt in this direction, and by giving my honored public this first auction catalogue of a select collection of the works of Old and New Masters, I would like to invite them to participate actively.”
 The collectors honored this daring.
 This was the beginning of what saw the first highlight only five years later: the auction of the first part of the collection of Marchese Jacopo Durazzo, followed by the second part a year later.
 More than 7,200 lots were offered and found new owners during daylong sessions.
 Knoedler came from New York, Colnaghi from London, Angiolini from Milan, whose collection would be auctioned by the same auction house 20 years later, Rapilly from Paris, Boerner from Leipzig.
 The trend could no longer be stopped, and year after year, usually in May, H.G.
-Gutekunst invited the conservators of the large print galleries, the most important collectors and leading dealers to his auctions, all of which added another notch to his string of successes.
+Gutekunst invited the keepers of the major departments of prints and drawings, the most important collectors and leading dealers to his auctions, all of which added another notch to his string of successes.

 The good business performance made it possible in 1881 to buy and move to the big house at Olgastrasse 1B, which remained the company’s domicile until 1918 and which is still owned today by the descendants of H.G.
 Gutekunst.

-The following excerpts from the auction of the collection of Dr. August Straeter in 1898 come from the famous “Reisebriefen”
+The following excerpts from the auction of the collection of Dr. August Straeter in 1898 come from the famous “Reisebriefe”

 The first head of the auction house only enjoyed a few years of retirement before he died on 4 January 1914, eight months before the final collapse of the peaceful world in which he was privileged to live.
 Wilhelm A. Gaiser had the same skills as his predecessor.
 Following the successful Lanna and Theobald auctions that marked H.G.
 Gutekunst’s retirement from active business life he took over as manager of the auction house and acquired the Scholz collection from Budapest for auction the next year.
 Then came Gellatly (brokered in London by Richard Gutekunst), Baxter, Rumpf, Schröter, Autenrieth and in May 1914 the second part of the Peltzer collection.
 The outbreak of war on 1 August 1914 hit him very hard.
 Lost to the world and deep in thought he became the victim of a tragic car accident while walking in the road in 1915.
 Richard Gutekunst, who was surprised by the outbreak of the war on 1 August 1914 while on vacation in Switzerland and as a German was not allowed to return to London took up residence in Stuttgart and in Frankfurt am Main where he put his extensive experience at the service of F.A.C.
 Prestel.
 Stuttgart was closed down, but its important reference library and great intellectual legacy provided the foundation for the establishment of the company Gutekunst & Klipstein in Bern shortly after the end of the war in 1919.

 He was born in Stuttgart two years before the sale of the Durazzo collection started in 1870.
-He attended school in Stuttgart and together with his cousin Alfred Stroelin survived a difficult apprenticeship at Schaller’s stationery store and art dealership.
+He attended school in Stuttgart and together with his cousin Alfred Stroelin survived a difficult apprenticeship at Papier- und Kunsthandlung Schaller.
 In 1890 he had to take the final decision regarding his profession.
 In a family where his father, his uncle Georg and his brother Otto were important art dealers and his cousin Alfred Stroelin was preparing for an important career in this profession it was impossible to avoid a future as “print dealer”.
 His brother Otto gained some experience in London while working with Deprez and was happy to take his younger brother with him to England as his assistant.
 In 1885, “Gutekunst and Deprez” took over the estate of A.W.
 Thibaudeau.
 The company continued to develop and later grew important enough to take over the big London house P. & D. Colnaghi together with Gustav Mayer.

 Richard Gutekunst was introduced to art dealing in London and built up good relationships with the big collectors of the time such as Morrison and Seymour Haden.
 When the fantastic collection of Seymour Haden went on auction in 1891, Richard Gutekunst was able to go to Paris for two days to show the most important prints to the big collector Edmond de Rothschild and his secretary Silvy.
-After the good first years in London, he temporarily returned to Stuttgart in 1893, primarily in order to gain further training with important German print galleries.
+After the good first years in London, he temporarily returned to Stuttgart in 1893, primarily in order to gain further training with the important prints and drawings departments in Germany.
 Alfred Stroelin took over his position in London before moving to Paris in 1895.
-The copperplate prints at the galleries in Dresden, Berlin and Stuttgart were conscientiously studied and the in-depth knowledge that was gained was applied for the first time to the catalogueing of the Angiolini collection, the auction of which was a big success in May 1895.
+The engravings at the departments in Dresden, Berlin and Stuttgart were conscientiously studied and the in-depth knowledge that was gained was applied for the first time to the cataloguing of the Angiolini collection, the auction of which was a big success in May 1895.
 With these skills, Richard Gutekunst was equipped at the age of 25 to open his own business in London in May 1895.
-To this day there are interchangeable frames in our archives with the label “Kingstreet 16, St. James S.W.”.
+To this day there are gallery frames in our archives with the label “Kingstreet 16, St. James S.W.”.

 During the next 20 years or so, Richard Gutekunst became one of the best known print dealers of his time.
 This made it possible for him to always put aside some of the best prints for himself and to slowly build up a private collection that is still legendary for its quality.
 But it was not only the market for old prints that was thriving, and important English etchers of that time like Legros, Cameron, McBey and Whistler were also trusted associates of the auction house.
 Richard’s success was marked by milestones such as his appointment as a member of the Society of Art, the move to the beautiful gallery rooms at Grafton Street in the vicinity of Bond Street, and the publication of parts of the print collection in the renowned “Studio” art magazine in 1912.